 Depending on the nature or extent of the damage, your insurer may send someone out to assess your property once you have a crime reference number.
 If that’s the case, don’t be tempted to tidy up or throw anything away.
 Leave everything as it is until your insurer tells you otherwise.
 You should also be sure to take photos.

 Similarly, if you need to carry out repairs for malicious damage, don’t rush in.
 Some insurers will have a list of preferred tradespeople so check with them first.
 Using someone else could invalidate your claim.

-Being a landlord can be stressful, even without the worry of having to deal with malicious damage – either by tenants or through attempted burglary.
+Being a landlord can be stressful, even without the worry of having to deal with malicious damage – either because of problems with tenants or through attempted burglary.
 But having a landlord insurance policy you can rely on can mitigate the worry and stress of dealing with the unexpected.

-At Alan Boswell, not only do we provide award-winning service, we understand that landlords have different needs and we’ll tailor a policy to suit you.
-To get an idea on the support and cover we provide, take a look at our landlord hub, where you can also access news and advice.
-Alternatively, you can speak to an expert directly by calling the team on 01603 216399.
+At Alan Boswell Group, not only do we provide you with award-winning policies, we also understand that landlords have different needs and we’ll tailor a policy to suit you.
+To get an idea on the support and cover we provide, take a look at our landlord hub, where you can also access landlord advice and guidance.
+Alternatively, you can speak to an expert directly by calling the team on 01603 216399